A PRO tale: diving into the QA realm

 If you’ve ever plugged a 120V stereo into a 220v power outlet, you already have an idea.
 These practices focus on delivering the assurance that major features of your system are working as expected, at the speed of a switch flip.
 Smoke tests are quite common when a new build is released, and business owners must decide whether to invest in lower-level investigations.
 In essence, they ensure major features work as expected post-build and deliver an overall idea about system stability post deploying a build.

-To be fair, Security Testing requires it’s own blog (venting and all) – I will elaborate more on this in another PRO instalment, but to give you an idea, security testing is focused on negative inputs and whether these inputs are likely to create significant failures.
-This is done to achieve basic risk management and avoid potential vulnerabilities of your system, highjackers could take advantage of, especially when the application’s scope is prone to multiple points of failure.
+To be fair, Security Testing requires it’s own blog (venting and all) – I will elaborate more on this in another PRO instalment, but to give you an idea, security testing focuses on negative inputs and whether these inputs are likely to create significant failures.
+This ensures basic risk management and avoids potential vulnerabilities of your system, highjackers could take advantage of, especially when the application’s scope is prone to multiple points of failure.